Mountain biking on a blue-sky day in Curt Gowdy State Park

 - Denver (DEN)

 Capital City of Old West Character

-No trip to Cheyenne is complete without seeing the iconic Wyoming State Capitol Building, a National Historic Landmark.
-Nearby, Wyoming State Museum gives even more perspective on the state’s background.
+No trip to Cheyenne is complete without seeing the iconic Wyoming State Capitol Building, a National Historic Landmark where women were first guaranteed the right to vote and hold public office in the USA.
+Nearby, the Wyoming State Museum gives even more perspective on the state’s background.
 Explore Downtown Cheyenne’s Western stores and museums, or take a historic walking tour to immerse yourself in the spirit of the Old West – it’s everywhere.
-Find cowboys and cowgirls, rodeos, ranches, gunslingers, historic hotels, Western high-style cuisine and old-fashioned Western entertainment.
+Enjoy Western themed public art, shopping and dining.
 See the Cheyenne Gunslingers perform, or visit Terry Bison Ranch to experience the cowboy life: With 12,000 hectares and 2,300 grazing bison, the ranch is the perfect place to put your newfound Western education to work.

 The Rugged and Not-So-Rugged Outdoors